 The Rabbi Small mysteries by Harry Kemelman all have titles of the form "<X>day the Rabbi <Y>."
 Many use days of the week ("Wednesday the Rabbi Got Wet," "Friday the Rabbi Slept Late").
 He started with "Friday", because the day of the week was plot-relevant and worked through to "Thursday" in chronological order.
 The later books kept the "day" theme but in a rather more forced way: ("One Fine Day the Rabbi Bought a Cross").

-Each of Gordon R. Dickson's Dragon Knight series has the title start with "The Dragon".
+Each book of The Dragon Knight series has the title start with "The Dragon".
 Half of them are The Dragon and the _____.

 The Dexter series by Jeff Lindsay likes to stick with 'D' alliteration and always have 'Dexter' in the title.
 Examples include 'Darkly Dreaming Dexter', 'Dexter by Design', 'Dearly Devoted Dexter', Dexter is Delicious'.